 Many organisation need second layer of authentication .
 Before going for it client must agree to provide extra piece of information such as birth date, social security number etc. Mostly last four digits of social security or similar personal id is used as a second layer of authentication, as many people will hesitate to share their personal information.
 This type of authentication is only needed to access secure data such as account balance etc.

-The first goal of most IVRs is the self-service of IDV.
+The first goal of most IVR Solutions is the self-service of IDV.
 Without knowing the client one can’t provide successful self-service.
-So increasing IDV will result in a decrease in call center cost and increase in customer satisfaction.
+So increasing IDV will result in a decrease in Contact Center Software cost and increase in customer satisfaction.

 Knowledge based authentication (KBA): KBA is an authentication method that asks questions based on detailed information.
 This information is usually more advanced than the information that is accessible from email or a computer by a fraudster.